jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

 If your object creates or retains an object, then your object has the responsibility to release/autorelease that object.

 In a single code block, always balance retains and releases.
-If you increase the General/RetainCount for a variable which goes out of scope at the end of a code block be sure to send a     release message to it.
+If you increase the RetainCount for a variable which goes out of scope at the end of a code block be sure to send a     release message to it.

 Be sure to override     dealloc and use it to send     release messages to any instance variables that you created with     alloc,     copy, etc..

 **BUT NOTE CAREFULLY**
-however, that when you add an object to a collection, the collection object increments the member's General/RetainCount.
+however, that when you add an object to a collection, the collection object increments the member's RetainCount.
-When you release a collection object to a General/RetainCount of 0 and it gets deallocated, all of the member objects have their General/RetainCount decremented.
+When you release a collection object to a RetainCount of 0 and it gets deallocated, all of the member objects have their RetainCount decremented.

 **AUTORELEASED OBJECTS**
-Cocoa applications maintain an General/AutoreleasePool (and you can create your own auxiliary versions if you need to) When you send an     autorelease message to an object it is added to the most recently created General/AutoreleasePool.
+Cocoa applications maintain an AutoreleasePool (and you can create your own auxiliary versions if you need to) When you send an     autorelease message to an object it is added to the most recently created AutoreleasePool.
-Each pass through the application's General/RunLoop (as when the General/WindowServer forwards an event to your app) begins by creating a new pool and ends by destroying the pool.
+Each pass through the application's RunLoop
+(as when the WindowServer forwards an event to your app) begins by creating a new pool and ends by destroying the pool.
-In between, autoreleased objects are added to the pool; when an General/AutoreleasePool is destroyed, all the objects in it get a     release message, and if that happens to zero out the General/RetainCount, the General/GarbageCollection system disposes of the object.
+In between, autoreleased objects are added to the pool; when an AutoreleasePool is destroyed, all the objects in it get a     release message, and if that happens to zero out the RetainCount, the GarbageCollection system disposes of the object.

-General/AutoRelease can cause headaches in multithreaded apps - see the General/WeakReferences topic for strategies
+AutoRelease can cause headaches in multithreaded apps - see the WeakReferences topic for strategies

-For a good discussion of     autorelease that is perhaps a little roundabout, but does cover all the bases (sorta like Pete Rose, I guess!) see General/QuickAutoreleaseQuestion in General/RetiredDiscussions.
+For a good discussion of     autorelease that is perhaps a little roundabout, but does cover all the bases (sorta like Pete Rose, I guess!) see QuickAutoreleaseQuestion in RetiredDiscussions.

 Cocoa methods that return objects can be assumed to be returning     autoreleased objects so you should not send     release or     autorelease unless you     retain them at some point.